lacteolus/translate_api/readme.md

 5. Parallel processing is not implemented.
 Parallel requests to external services can improve general performance.
 6. Only EN -> RU translations are supported
 7. Not flexible and non-optimal mechanism for filtering DB items attributes is used.
+8. App configuration approach should be re-factored to store all parameters in a single place